frconor-ebook/meditations/_posts/2025-06-02-fruits-of-the-holy-spirit.md

 We have to dream of great goals that will affect and build up civilizations of love, cultures of life, build up standards that are proper for the dignity of the human person, that can spread the social teaching of the Church everywhere.

 The Book of Isaiah says that for that to happen, God counts on our persevering daily effort.
-"My chosen ones shall not toil in vain (Isa.
+"My chosen ones shall not toil in vain" (Isa.
 65:23).

 St. Paul says to the Colossians, "Put on then, as God\'s chosen ones, holy and beloved, compassion, kindness, lowliness, meekness, and patience, forbearing one another, and, if one has a complaint against another, forgive each other; as the Lord has forgiven you, so you must also forgive" (Col. 3:12-13).